-Mise à jour: 12 Jan 2022
+Mise à jour: 19 Apr 2022

-The theme “Strengthening Actions for Nature to Achieve the Sustainable Development Goals” calls for strengthened action to protect and restore nature and the nature-based solutions to achieve the sustainable development goals in its three complementary dimensions (social, economic and environmental).
+The theme “Strengthening Actions for Nature to Achieve the Sustainable Development Goals” called for strengthened action to protect and restore nature and the nature-based solutions to achieve the sustainable development goals in its three complementary dimensions (social, economic and environmental).
 Full of diversity and complexity, nature underpins our economies and our societies.
 However, humanity is destroying these life-giving services through over-exploitation, unchecked development and climate change.
-UNEA-5 emphasizes that collectively we have the knowledge, technology and the resources to protect and restore our natural world by making the transition to a nature-positive future that will benefit our health, our economies and our future.
+UNEA-5 emphasized that collectively we have the knowledge, technology and the resources to protect and restore our natural world by making the transition to a nature-positive future that will benefit our health, our economies and our future.

 I very much look forward to working with UNEP and Executive Secretary Inger Andersen on key environmental challenges, including initiating negotiations towards a strong global treaty to fight plastic pollution.